-Real-world, impact-oriented, collaborative, experiential learning – this is at the heart of the University of Rhode Island.
+Impact-oriented, collaborative, experiential learning is at the heart of the University of Rhode Island.
 With this focus, faculty and students are excited about research that serves the larger community.
-There is no better example of this than one duo brought together through the College of the Environment and Life Sciences (CELS): Professor of Agroecology John Taylor and undergraduate student Caroline McCullough.
-Now a junior majoring in sustainable agriculture and food systems (SAFS) with a minor in film, McCullough completed a Coastal and Environmental Fellowship this summer under the mentorship of Taylor, assisting in his research on food sovereignty and alternative food networks among immigrant communities.
+One duo brought together through the College of the Environment and Life Sciences (CELS) exemplifies this mission: Professor of Agroecology John Taylor and undergraduate student Caroline McCullough.
+Now a junior majoring in sustainable agriculture and food systems (SAFS) with a minor in film, McCullough completed a Coastal and Environmental Fellowship this past summer under the mentorship of Taylor, assisting in his research on food sovereignty and alternative food networks among immigrant communities.

-Having initially majored in film, McCullough first got involved in food justice through a project she completed for a film fellowship in the summer leading up to her sophomore year.
-For her project, she made a short documentary about URI’s food pantry, Rhody Outpost.
+Having initially majored in film, McCullough first got involved with food justice when she made a short documentary about URI’s food pantry, Rhody Outpost, for a film fellowship.
 During this time, she grew increasingly interested in the work that Rhody Outpost does, began volunteering with the organization, and is now a student manager there.
-In the fall of her sophomore year, McCullough took Taylor’s course AFS 132G: Sustainable Agriculture, Food Systems, and Society, which she greatly enjoyed, thus further solidifying her interest in food justice.
+In the fall of her sophomore year, McCullough took Taylor’s course AFS 132G: Sustainable Agriculture, Food Systems, and Society, which solidified her interest in food justice.
 McCullough notes that she has always been passionate about food, what people eat, and the role that food can play in various cultures.
-After taking Taylor’s course and realizing how much she enjoyed learning about sustainable agriculture, food culture, and food sovereignty, McCullough switched her major to SAFS with a minor in film, which she sees as a way to creatively express food culture.
+After taking Taylor’s course, McCullough switched her major to SAFS with a minor in film, which she sees as a way to creatively express food culture.

 This past summer, Taylor and McCullough worked with immigrant and minority communities across Providence, RI, and surrounding cities, exploring the intersection of food and culture and the crossroads of food sovereignty and sustainable urban agriculture.
 They interviewed participants to better understand the ways in which these communities use means such as gardening, fishing, and foraging–known as alternative food networks–to sustain themselves, as well as how different factors may aid or hinder them from maintaining their access to consistent food sources.
 Taylor originally sought to study this issue by exploring how vulnerable communities have sought alternative means of self-sufficiency and food security.
 McCullough notes that the work she got to do with Taylor made her “feel like a real scientist and not just a student,” further deepening her interest in food justice and equity.
 “I liked being able to actually talk with people directly and do hands-on work, and learning about their food cultures and growing practices,” she says.
 “I also did mapping and soil science.
 While it was interesting, I am definitely more interested in social sciences and enjoyed interviewing the people and learning from them.”